Ampleness of Schur powers of cotangent bundles and k-hyperbolicity: Ampleness, Schur bundles and flag bundles

 The first obstacle one encounters in trying to generalize the method used in~\cite{BD2018} to the case of Schur powers is in writing extrinsic equations defining the Schur power of the cotangent bundle of a complete intersection inside the Schur power of the cotangent bundle of the ambiant space.
-To illustrate this, let $H\bydef V(P)$ be a smooth hypersurface inside $M\bydef\P^{N}, N \geq 1$, with $P$ an homogenous polynomial of degree $d$.
-Let $V$ be a trivializing open set of $O_{M}(1)$.
-The local equations of $TH$ inside $TM$ on $V$ are as follows:
+Let us illustrate this with the example of exterior powers.
+Consider a generic homogeneous polynomial \(E\in H^{0}(M,\O_{M}(d))\), and the hypersurface \(H\bydef(E=0)\), assumed to be smooth.
+Let \(V\) be a trivializing open set for \(O_{M}(1)\).